 READING TIP: An overview of all of PlanRadar’s features

 Make recommendations based on the data and take action

-PlanRadar’s health and safety audit template saves you time and money
+Use PlanRadar’s health and safety audit template to save time and money

 Whether your report should describe risks in detail or display them in a table with pictures, you can freely customize the look of the health and safety report template to suit your needs.
 Apply your own format via drag & drop from existing Word and Excel documents.
 With just a click you can change existing data fields or add new ones.
 You can also include your company’s logo and branding and any introductory pages.
 Once you’ve completed the audit, export the finished health and safety report as a PDF just by pushing a button.
 Digitally sign the finished report on your smartphone or tablet and share it immediately with the necessary parties.